Wrapped Goat Bitcoin (WGBTC) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Wrapped Goat Bitcoin Historical Price

-According to the latest data gathered on Wrapped Goat Bitcoin live price page, the current price of Wrapped Goat Bitcoin is 110,783USD.
+According to the latest data gathered on Wrapped Goat Bitcoin live price page, the current price of Wrapped Goat Bitcoin is 110,186USD.
 The circulating supply of Wrapped Goat Bitcoin(WGBTC) is

 In the past 24 hours, Wrapped Goat Bitcoin has shown a price movement of